ArthurMynl/cine_tracker/README.md

 ## Installation

-To install this project you must have Flutter installed, and then run the following command:
+To install this project you must have Flutter 3.13.9 and Dart 3.1.5 installed, and then run the following command:

 ```bash
 flutter pub get